nbwikle/spbalance/README.md

 The Tec et al. (2023) simulation study uses functions from the `scipy.signal` module to perform image convolutions.
 Performing the simulation study in R requires the installation of the `reticulate` package; see [here](https://rstudio.github.io/reticulate/) for installation instructions.

-**Important:** Several R scripts (`spbal-tprs-demo.R`, `spbal-krr-demo.R`) there exists a local Python virtual environment named `r-reticulate`.
+**Important:** Several R scripts (`spbal-tprs-demo.R`, `spbal-krr-demo.R`) require the existence of a local Python virtual environment named `r-reticulate`.
 To use these functions, either create this virtual environment or modify instances of the following code to match your preferred virtual environment.

 ```{r}
 # indicate that we want to use a specific Python virtualenv